Digital-Vault/GroceryApp/README.md

 ### Sync Accounts

 #### Brief description
-This use case is the process that a user goes through to create a family account and sync multiple accounts together
+This use case is the process that a user goes through to create a family account and sync multiple accounts together.

 #### Preconditions
 All the users must have a registered account with the application and the user creating the family account must be signed in.